 Believe it or not, one of the most common mistakes we encounter is customers mixing up units of measure!
 At Modu-Loc, we live life in linear feet.
 If you’ve conducted your measurements in metres, be sure to specify that.

 How much earlier depends on the amount of fence and the complexity of the install.
 Sometimes, not scheduling enough time for installation simply comes down to the customer not knowing how long it should take!
 A good rule of thumb is to allow about one hour to install every 300 feet of fence.
+If you are adding safety or security accessories, allow extra time for install.
 Alternatively, if you have a specific schedule you need to stick to, be sure to provide us with those details and we’ll help come up with a plan.

 Even if you’ve allotted enough time for installation, there are other mistakes you could be making when it comes to the install.
 Possibly the most common is not having someone available to meet our crew on site.
 Of course, our installers are experts and they generally know what to do.
 However, if you have specific requirements or a complex layout in mind, the best approach is to provide some direction on site.
 (Don’t forget to also provide that information ahead of time – see point #2!)
 If it can’t be you, assign a team member to be the point person and make sure they know where the fence needs to go.

 If access to the site is controlled, let the gatekeepers know what time they should be expecting a fence crew.
 Ensure that our truck has a clear path to get as close to the install area as possible.
 A paved road is always best.
 Though some customers will give us permission to drive onto lawns, we prefer to avoid it.
 If the ground is too soft, our trucks could cause unwanted (and expensive!) damage.